arenzirevelino/airflow-etl/README.md

 ## I am using:
 1. Python 3.9
 2. Apache Airflow
-3. pipenv for virctual environment
+3. pipenv for virtual environment

 ## step-by-step
 1. create project directory `mkdir airflow-etl` and then go to the folder `cd airflow-etl`